ICLRandD/Blackstone/README.md

 Moreover, the majoritry of research in the UK legal-informatics domain (whether open or closed) has focussed on the development of NLP applications for automating contracts and other legal documents that are transactional in nature.
 This is understandable, because the principal benefactors of legal NLP research in the UK are law firms and law firms tend not to find it difficult to get their hands on transactional documentation that can be harnessed as training data.

-The problem, as we see it, is that legal NLP research in the UK has become over concentrated in commercial applications and that it is worthwhile making the investment in developing legal NLP research available with respect to other legal texts, such as judgments, scholarly articles, skeleton arguments and pleadings.
+The problem, as we see it, is that legal NLP research in the UK has become over concentrated on commercial applications and that it is worthwhile making the investment in developing legal NLP research available with respect to other legal texts, such as judgments, scholarly articles, skeleton arguments and pleadings.

 ## What's special about Blackstone?

 * So far as we are aware, Blackstone is the first open source model trained for use on long-form texts containing common law entities and concepts.
 * Blackstone is built on [spaCy](https://spacy.io/), which makes it easy to pick up and apply to your own data.
 * It is free and open source
+* It is imperfect and makes no attempt to hide that fact from you

 ## Observations and other things worth noting:

 * Perfection is the enemy of the good.
 This is a prototype release of highly experimental project.
 As such, the accuracy of Blackstone's models leaves something to be desired (F1 on the NER is approx 70%).
 The accuracy of these models will improve over time.
 * The models have been trained on English case law and the library has been built with the peculiarities of legal system of England and Wales in mind.
 That said, the model is has generalised well and should do a reasonably good job on Australasian, Canadian and American content, too.
 * The data used to train Blackstone's models was derived from the [Incorporated Council of Law Reporting for England and Wales'](https://iclr.co.uk/) archive of case reports and unreported judgments.
 That archive is proprietary and this prevents us from releasing any of the data used to train Blackstone.
+* Blackston is not a judge or litigation analytics tool.

 ## Installation

 **Note!** It is strongly recommended that you install Blackstone into a virtual environment!
 See [here](https://realpython.com/python-virtual-environments-a-primer/) for more on virtual environments.
+Blackstone should compatible with Python 3.6 and higher.

 To install Blackstone follow these steps: